 DOG BITE PREVENTION WEEK – BE AWARE MAIL CARRIERS REQUEST

 Our attorneys have represented many mail carriers who were bitten by a dog in Minnesota.
 National Dog Bite Prevention week has the United States Postal Service asking dog owner residents to be more mindful when it comes to their pets.
 More than 6,000 of their postal carriers and delivery people around the country were bit by a dog last year.
 This is a sad and unnecessary risk to people who are just doing their jobs.

 Nicole Kocher has been a carrier for the post office for four years.
 “They act like they can jump out the window so yea I’ve been startled… I write on their mail that the dog was out and that’s why they didn’t get their mail that day.”

-For National Dog Bite Prevention week, the U.S. Postal Service has suggestions to keep their carriers safe.
+For National Dog Bite Prevention week, the U.S. Postal Service has suggestions to keep their letter carriers safe.
 They say to place your dog in a separate room in the house if a carrier is coming up to the door.
 And that parents should not encourage children to take mail directly from a carrier in front of a pet, as the dog may think the postal worker is a threat to the child.

 “Yes you can say that your dog doesn’t bite, but your dog is also very territorial and will protect you — and a mail man or a mail lady is a stranger to them.”
 Kocher adds.